European Adventures by Land and Sea

 “Our growing customer base of U.S., Canadian and Australian travelers …see this as a once-in-a-lifetime opportunity to explore some of the most historical cities of Europe while also enjoying the beautiful coastlines of the Dalmatian Islands.”

-Don’t worry about what hotel you’ll be staying at.
+Don’t worry about what hotel you’ll be staying.
 Just know that Katarina Line’s land tours include a minimum of 4-star hotels.
 Customers can even request customized tours with varying levels of accommodations.

 Katarina Line’s cruises come with welcome receptions and cocktails, drinking water, complimentary wi-fi, and anywhere from 10 to 19 cabins.
 There are six different categories of accommodations across the company’s expansive fleet.